jorendorff/tabletop-games/identifamy.md

     something totally different.
 A sword can be changed to an axe.
 Or a box of fishing tackle.
 Or a sweet, wrinkled face.

+The GM spends a minute with each player, going over these character changes where the other players can't hear.

+The GM has veto power over character customizations.
+For example, a GM may decide not to let you answer the question "How do you most often interact with your pet crow?" by saying "swap souls with it" (perhaps too magical) or "give it hard corvid drugs in exchange for stolen jewelry" (perhaps too dark).

+Once your character is worked out, hang on to your trait deck, still keeping it secret from the other players.
+You'll want to look through it sometimes during the game.

-    Many players just won't ask for any changes.
-But this step is important.
-First, it gives players the opportunity to ask the GM to change any trait they're uncomfortable with ("hopeless romantic", "prayerful", "cusses extravagantly").
-It can also let them steal a trait they're really really keen on from the other character they looked at.
-And, especially for experienced roleplayers, this lets them shape their character almost however they want.
+(Gamemaster's guide:) The rules say players can ask you for any character changes they want—literally anything.
+Surprisingly many players won't ask for any changes at all!
+But inviting them to do so is important.
+First, it gives players the opportunity to change any trait they're uncomfortable with (which will often include stuff that seems super tame to you, like "hopeless romantic", "prayerful", or "cusses extravagantly").
+It can also let them steal a trait they're really keen on from the other character they looked at.
+And of course, for experienced roleplayers, this lets them shape their character almost however they want.

-    The GM has veto power.
-GMs should keep these points in mind when considering character changes:
+Keep these points in mind when considering character changes:

 *   Good traits are drawable, roleplayable, non-disruptive, and fun.
-A bad trait can mess up the game.
+    Bad traits can mess up the game.
+(It's surprisingly disappointing when a player does a great job role-playing a trait, but it isn't drawable, so nobody gets points for it.)

 *   With a certain kind of player, you have to watch out for power creep.

 *   If a player looks at their two characters and decides they just want to play Darth Vader instead, the GM must not allow the player to turn their character trait by trait into Darth Vader.
 (If all the players know exactly what to draw, the point of the game is lost.)

+*   Say yes whenever you can.

 (Gamemaster's guide:) Of course there will be other characters in the story; sometimes it is fun to jot down a couple of traits for them, but